You have a terrible headache. How do you know if it's something serious? Some of the symptoms of a migraine can be very much like those of a stroke.

 The kind of stroke that tends to be mistaken for a migraine is called a transient ischemic attack, or TIA.
 It's also known as a "mini stroke" because blood flow to your brain is cut off only for a short time.
 Symptoms are less severe than with a regular stroke and may last less than an hour.

 What Is a Migraine?

-A migraine is a bad headache that often comes with nausea, vomiting, and sensitivity to light, sound, smell, or touch.
+Migraine is a disease that causes recurrent attacks of head pain together with other symptoms such as a bad headache that often comes with nausea, vomiting, and sensitivity to light, sound, smell, or touch.
 The pain may throb or pulse, and you usually feel it on one side of your head around your eye or temple.

 A migraine with aura is the kind that can be confused with a stroke.
 An aura affects your senses and usually happens before the headache.
 You may see light flashes, zig-zagged lines, or blind spots, or you might feel tingling or numbness in your arms, legs, or face.
 You might have ringing in your ears or trouble speaking.
 Sometimes, you'll have those symptoms but never get a headache.
 That tends to happen more often as you get older.